Eating Disorder Treatment in Wellesley, MA

 Eating disorders are serious, biologically influenced medical illnesses marked by severe disturbances to one’s eating behaviors.
 These disorders can affect a person’s physical and mental health.
 In some cases, eating disorders can be life-threatening.
 Eating disorders may be the result of bullying, poor self-image, trauma, weight stigma, or other psychological, biological, or behavioral factors.

 Since 1994, Colony Care Behavioral Health has offered comprehensive treatment for eating disorders to patients in Wellesley, MA.
 Our team of highly-trained independently licensed psychiatrists, psychologists, licensed psychotherapists, and psychiatric nurse practitioners are dedicated to providing patients with patient-centered, convenient, and affordable care.
-Our affiliated clinicians offer both in-person services at our offices in Long Meadow, Wellesley and Arlington, MA, and services via telehealth.
-If you are currently experiencing symptoms of eating disorders, please contact our offices at (781) 431-1177 ext.
-210. and schedule an appointment today!
+Our affiliated clinicians offer both in-person services at our offices in Longmeadow, Wellesley, Weymouth and Arlington, MA, and services via telehealth.
+If you are currently experiencing symptoms of eating disorders, please contact our offices at (781) 431-1177. and schedule an appointment today!

 Types of Eating Disorders